 An interesting finding of the present research is that of parallel processes of a generational discourse.
 The NICs actual conducted a generational discourse along two axes at the same time, where one referred to chronological time and concerned the rural kibbutz, and the other referred to location within the consciousness of general Israeli society.
 The discourse that referred to time and the rural kibbutz was a conflictual discourse of the generational struggle, which generational researchers consider inevitable (Connolly, 2019; Roberts & France, 2021).
 They have argued that the formation of a new generation involves a confrontation regarding worldviews, political attitudes, ways to realize ideology, and so forth.
 However, most of the members of the NICs noted a gradual conciliation of those around them and their families with their choices, reflecting an essentially different process from the crisis described by generational researchers (Edmunds & Turner, 2005).
 According to the interviewees, the methods and culture of the discourse customary in the NICs, which they brought from their parents’ homes, helped reduce the conflicts.
 In time, this also led to reconciliation of the parents with their children’s lifestyles.
 Thus, the present research shows how, as Steven and France (2020) showed, the structure and the practices of intergenerational discourse in the “NIC generation” developed in a spiral form that contributed to development and maturity and to the NIC members’ adaptation to the new situation in which they now lived.
 In practice, the research shows that, as generational researchers have found (Purvis & Hunt, 1993), generational discourse can set off a process of developing social relationships and demonstrate intentions of social change.
 However, at times the discourse also involves an encounter with people who are not members of the community.
 This leads to social insights that express social change in different ways, such as a slower pace of change, focus on different areas than those originally planned, inclusion of more parties in the process, and the like.

+The study has several limitations, such as the subjectivity of Interviews.
+Additional methods like surveys or observational studies for a more comprehensive view can be done in the future.
+Also, the study focused on nonreligious ICs.
+Future research could include religious ICs for a more holistic understanding, as well as the views of city residents toward the NICs.

 Summary